br4sk4/LinuxServer/README.md

 # LinuxServer

-Do the following Steps to setup a Debian-Linux-Server in extension add Docker-Containers as Services for each Database-Instance
+Do the following Steps to setup a Debian-Linux-Server\n in extension add Docker-Containers as Services for each Database-Instance\n

 1: Setup the Linux-Debian Base Installation (for example in a virtual Machine)
 2: Run the Commands listed in "/ShellScripts/system/install.sh" to setup Git